 My short-term goal is to excel in a “product management” or “new product development” responsibility area of a global financial services corporation.
-Such a role will help me develop an in-depth understanding of consumers’ needs and commercialize innovative financial products/services on an international scale.
-A larger corporation would also bring in the opportunity of managing complex operations and enhancing team-building skills by working with professionals from varied functional and cultural backgrounds.
-Read More of this sample MBA career goals essay
+Such a role will help me develop an in-depth understanding of consumers’ needs and commercialize innovative financial products or services across multiple international markets.
+A larger company will also enable me to manage complex operations and enhance team-building skills by working with professionals from varied functional and cultural backgrounds.

 Tuck MBA Essay Sample 2

 Discuss the most difficult constructive criticism or feedback you have received.
-How did you address it?
-What have you learned from it?
+How did you address it and what have you learned from it?

 The above question brings to memory my early years of employment with ABC Inc. where I had been inducted as a customer service agent.
 In the preceding years, I had been working in web-based support and as a process trainer in, more or less, start-up environments.
-Prior to these employments, I had been running a small-scale transport business with seven auto-rickshaws (1) – a traditional retail business requiring “field level” skills.
-ABC in contrast with my earlier employers and work, was a much larger and well-established organization.
+Prior to these employments, I had been running a small-scale transport business with seven delivery vans – a traditional retail business requiring “field level” skills.
+ABC , in contrast with my earlier employers and work, was a much larger and well-established organization.
 I had transitioned to a knowledge-driven service industry with multiple hierarchies and an innate culture of diplomacy.
 My supervisors at ABC were quickly impressed with my work ethic, ability to learn quickly and intelligence.
-The motivation has stemmed from my enthusiasm for working in a corporation and knowing about “big-business”.
-Read more this sample MBA essay on criticism
+The motivation had stemmed from my enthusiasm for working in a corporation and knowing about “big-business”

 Tuck MBA Essay Sample 3